 The digital practice—the electronic storage, access, sharing, and monitoring of health information—promises increased convenience, improved patient care, and lower costs.1 But this electronic access to medical records also brings with it the risk of cyberattacks and new avenues for employee error and misuse that could put sensitive patient data at risk of exposure and your practice at risk of violating state and federal regulatory and privacy laws.Learn More »

-In this special report, the risk management experts at NORCAL offer recommendations supporting sound pain management principles for mitigating these risks and increasing patient safety with opioids.Learn More »
+In this special report, the risk management experts at NORCAL Group offer recommendations supporting sound pain management principles to help mitigate these risks and improve patient safety.Learn More »

 The growth of online physician rating sites is causing a lot of physicians to feel like they’re losing control of their reputations.
 When seeing negative comments online, it’s natural for professionals to want to respond immediately to defend their reputations.
 But is that always the best course of action?Learn More »